solpyro/AdventOfCode2022/README.md

 Nope.
 I need a better strategy for that data.
 If I had infinite ram, the solution would have worked.
 I have a valid solution for the test data, and a visalisation to boot:

 ![Day 15 Part 1 - Test Data](Day15/visualisation.png)

+After a lot of headscratching, I was able to project a list of coverage for _just_ the target row, without having to drw the whole thing to memory.

 ## Day 16: ???